 Green tea has been widely used for years as a metabolism booster, but may show nootropic effects due to its high L-Theanine amino acid content.
 L-Theanine, in particular, may improve brain function through its strong anti-oxidant like properties, and is sometimes marketed as a nootropic supplement itself.10 While L-Theanine is promising, it is important to keep in mind that the beneficial effects of green tea are potentially due a combination of bioactive components rather than just L-Theanine alone.

-iv) Brain Health
+iii) Brain Health

 Omega-3 fatty acids are a classic example of a brain boosting supplement.
-These heart healthy fats have many benefits to the body, but particularly they protect the brain’s neurons, reduce inflammation, and improve brain-cell function.11 Some studies even show an impact of Omega-3s on brain recovery, which can potentially help with prevention of Alzheimer’s and Parkinson’s Disease.11
+These heart healthy fats have many benefits to the body, but particularly they protect the brain’s neurons, reduce inflammation, and improve brain-cell function.11

 Racetams are a class of synthetically produced nootropic supplements aimed at boosting brain health and enhancing the learning process.
 Some of the most popular on the market are piracetam, aniracetam, and nefiracetam.
 There are many derivatives that work in various ways to impact memory, motivation, and attention.3 Research on this class of brain supplements shows the most promise for those with neurodegenerative disorders or injuries, and less in healthy individuals, although more research is needed.12